JannisX11/animator/README.md

 To set up a character, click on the Add Character button on the left sidebar.
 In the outliner below, you can browse all the elements that are in the scene.
 Each character has a set of bones.

+## Models

 To equip a bone with a model, you can import an item in the right sidebar.
 For each item you need to enter the ID aswell as the damage value.
 Below, you can import a model file.

 Items can be equipped, switched and hidden during the animation with keyframes.
 Click the big bar next to the item entry to equip the item.

+You can create individual models for each bone inside Blockbench.
+To configure the pivot point of each model, open the Display tab in the top right corner, select the head slot and position the model.
+The pivot point will later be at the neck of the reference player model.

 ## Animating
 Each rig and each bone can be animated in position and rotation.
 Select the rig or bone, choose the position or rotation tool above the timeline and use the gizmo to transform it.
 This will automatically create a new keyframe in the timeline.
 Right click the keyframe to change the interpolation mode or delete it.